Diet or Exercise More Important

 Is Diet or Exercise More Important for a Healthier

-Obesity is a growing concern worldwide, with the World Health Organization (WHO) estimating that over 650 million adults are obese.
-Obese life expectancy is often shorter than that of individuals with a healthy weight, as obesity increases the risk of various health complications.
+Obesity is a big problem around the world.
+The World Health Organization (WHO) says that more than 650 million adults are obese.
+Obese people often live shorter lives than those with a healthy weight.
+This is because obesity raises the risk of many health problems.

 The health benefits of losing weight and its potential effects on height